 Here’s how they differ:

-- In Chapter 7 bankruptcy, most debts are discharged (eliminated) relatively quickly.
+- In Chapter 7 bankruptcy, most debts are discharged or eliminated relatively quickly.
 This type of bankruptcy allows you to keep assets that are exempt and necessary to maintain a living.
 However, assets with a lot of value may not be exempt and subject to liquidation.
-In some cases Chapter 7 means loss of property.
+In some cases, Chapter 7 means loss of property.
 Also under Chapter 7 certain types of debts may not be discharged such as child support, student loans and some tax debts.

 Alternative Debt Relief Options

 Wisconsin also has options for financial relief for in-state residents.
-Section 128 iconsolidates unsecured debt and helps debtors make payments without interest or late fees.
+Section 128 consolidates unsecured debt and helps debtors make payments without interest or late fees.

 Section 128 is typically used to consolidate the following debts: